meow-edit/meow/README.md

 # Variables for customization

 `meow-normal-state-mode-list` A list of major modes that meow should use `NORMAL` mode.
 Meow is a young package, so the default value of this variables may not contains all the needed.
-If you find some mode that should use `NORMAL` mode, put code like following in your configuartion, and an Issue is WELCOMED for this case!
+If you find some mode that should use `NORMAL` mode, put code like following in your configuration, and an Issue is WELCOMED for this case!

 ```emacs-lisp
 (use-package meow